Suspect in custody after Whatcom County shooting leads to death of Ferndale man

 The suspect fled the scene before police arrived, but a man matching the suspect’s description was observed on Sucia Drive in Sandy Point at 8:52 a.m., according to Juenemann.
 Officers with the Whatcom County Sheriff’s Office, Lummi Nation Police Department, Bellingham Police Department, Washington State Patrol, and U.S. Border Patrol responded to the area.

 Officers located Michael Steven Daniels Jr., 48, and confirmed he was the suspect.
-He was taken into custody on charges of second-degree murder, fourth-degree assault and second-degree burglary.
-He is being held at Whatcom County Jail without bail.
+He was initially taken into custody on charges of second-degree murder, fourth-degree assault and second-degree burglary.

 Juenemann said the investigation remains active, and no further information will be released at this time.